-Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions paid by the 3 rd party which acquired the asset.
-No material proceeds on disposals over the life of the pipeline.
+Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions No material proceeds on disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that proceeds on disposals of pipeline assets would be immaterial.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 6 June 2017 - 31 December 2020 Disposals (at cost) BoP Reference: 4.1.d Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No proceeds on disposal were noted in the SAP system following a review of the SAP FAMR to identify disposal transactions.
-No material replacements or disposals over the life of the pipeline.
-Pipelines are a stable asset and it is reasonable to expect that there would be minimal disposals.
-Table 4.1: Recovered capital method Shared Assets 6 June 2017 - 31 Additions Actual SAP FAMR: • DDP 1 • DDP 2 Asset were aggregated by year based on the year within the Depreciation start date (date field) in the FAMR.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 6 June 2017 - 31 December 2021 Disposals (at cost) BoP Reference: 4.1.d Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No proceeds on disposal were noted in the SAP system following a review of the SAP FAMR to identify disposal transactions.
+N/A Table 4.1: Recovered capital method - pipeline assets Shared Assets 6 June 2017 - 31 December 2021 Additions BoP Reference: 4.1.f Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 Asset were aggregated by year based on the year within the Depreciation start date (date field) in the FAMR.
+Shared assets were identified based on: analysis of the FAMR Asset description &amp; Asset class; input from engineers and subject matter experts; and where relevant, analysis of a separate corresponding equipment listing report which contains more detailed information than the FAMR.
+N/A